Motion made, and Question proposed, That this House do now adjourn.—[Mr. Watson.]

 Question put and agreed to.

-Adjourned accordingly at twenty-seven minutes past Six o’clock.
+Adjourned accordingly at twelve minutes to Six o’clock.